astuto/astuto/CONTRIBUTING.md

 - **Getting involved in the community**: we love to hear opinions about our product.
 Dropping a comment on an open issue or pull request or joining the discussion on the [Discord server](https://discord.com/invite/SrtUMRp) is an easy yet impactful way to contribute.
 - **Reporting bugs or proposing features**:  [open a new issue](https://github.com/riggraz/astuto/issues/new) on GitHub.
 Before posting, check if a similar issue has already been reported.
 Try to be concise but also unambiguous.
 - **Translating Astuto into a new language**: we want Astuto to speak all languages and we need contributors to achieve this goal!
-Read [this issue](https://github.com/riggraz/astuto/issues/121) to see which locales are already available and which needs work.
-Also check out [this section](#translations) if you want to know more about how locales files are organized.
+If you're interested, join [our Crowdin project](https://crwd.in/astuto), the platform we use to manage translations.
 - **Coding**: [open a pull request](https://github.com/riggraz/astuto/pulls) with your bug fix or feature implementation.
 Before diving into coding, you may find [the coding and testing section](#coding-and-testing) useful.

 If you still have any doubt, feel free to [join our Discord](https://discord.com/invite/SrtUMRp) and drop a message!
 And remember: there are no stupid questions 😉

 ## Translations

+If you're interested in translating, we suggest to visit and register to [our Crowdin project](https://crwd.in/astuto), the place where we manage translations.
+If the language you want to contribute is not present in Crowdin, just open an issue on GitHub and let us know!

+### Translations structure

 Locales are stored in YAML files under `config/locales`.
 Translations are splitted in 3 files:

 - `[lang].yml`: the main locale file.
 Contains translation strings for the frontend, backend, mailers, etc.
 - `activerecord/activerecord.[lang].yml`: contains Rails ActiveRecord translations, i.e. translations for model names, properties and validation error messages.
 - `devise/devise.[lang].yml`: contains translations for the authentication system (which is based on Devise gem).
 It is likely that you'll find ready-made translations for your language at [this page](https://github.com/heartcombo/devise/wiki/I18n), so this step usually consist in a simple copy-paste!

-### Translate

-You can visit and register on [our Crowdin project](https://crwd.in/astuto), where we manage the translations...

 ## Coding and testing